Course Objectives. The goal of this class is learning

 concepts in this course are program design and abstraction.

 Language and Compilers.
-The programming language used is Java.
-We use BlueJ, a development environment for exploring Java, coupled with the Java Software Development Kit, version 1.5 or later, available free from Sun Microsystems.
-Note that the code you produce this semester should run on Windows and Macintosh computers as long as the same libraries are available.
+The programming language to learn is Java; we use BlueJ, a Java development environment, coupled with the Java Software Development Kit, version 1.8, available free from Oracle.
+The lab computers run Ubuntu, a distribution of the Linux operating system.
+Most if not all code you produce this semester should run on Windows and Macintosh computers as long as the same libraries are available.

 unexcused absence per semester.
 Subsequent absences, if